Julie Rabinovitz, MPH

 Julie Rabinovitz became the President and CEO of Essential Access Health in January 2011.

 Prior to joining Essential Access, Julie served as the Senior Vice President of Business Operations at Planned Parenthood of Illinois.
-Additionally, she has held important roles in several notable women’s health organizations including: Administrative Director of the Comprehensive Family Planning Program at the University of Illinois’s Chicago Medical Center; Program Director of the Office for Women, Family and Community Programs at Brigham and Women’s Hospital in Boston; and Program Administrator of Harvard Medical School’s Center of Excellence in Women’s Health, and Legislative Advocate for Planned Parenthood League of Massachusetts.
+Additionally, she has held important roles in several notable women’s health organizations including: Administrative Director of the Comprehensive Family Planning Program at the University of Illinois’s Chicago Medical Center; Program Director of the Office for Women, Family and Community Programs at Brigham and Women’s Hospital in Boston; Program Administrator of Harvard Medical School’s Center of Excellence in Women’s Health, and Legislative Advocate for Planned Parenthood League of Massachusetts.

-Julie earned a Masters of Public Health in Health Management and Policy from the University of Michigan School of Public Health and a Bachelor of Arts from Northwestern University.
+Julie earned a Masters of Public Health in Health Management and Policy from the University of Michigan School of Public Health, and a Bachelor of Arts from Northwestern University.
 Julie currently serves on the Board of Directors of the Family Planning Councils of America, and previously chaired the Board of Directors of the National Family Planning & Reproductive Health Association.

 Vice President of Research + Evaluation